LaRoyce Hawkins: Career

 In 2008, the same year Hawkins starred as Art Baker in The Express: The Ernie Davis Story, Hawkins appeared in Tyler Perry's House of Payne.
 Hawkins appeared in one episode of ABC's Detroit 1-8-7 in 2011.
 In 2012, he appeared in an episode of MTV's Underemployed.
 In 2013, Hawkins began appearing in a recurring role as Kevin Atwater in Chicago Fire.
 In 2014, Hawkins was cast in a main role in Chicago Fires spin-off, Chicago P.D..
 Starting in 2019, Hawkins began appearing in a recurring role in a second spin-off, Chicago Med.
 Hawkins has also made appearances in HBO's Ballers and TBS' Tyler Perry's House of Payne.
 In 2018, Hawkins appeared in Canal Street and Hope Springs Eternal.
 In 2019, Hawkins was cast as Kenneth Chamberlain Jr. in The Killing of Kenneth Chamberlain.
 Hawkins also had a recurring role as Michael "Shaw" Owens on the television show South Side from 2019–2022.
+In July 2026, it was announced that Hawkins would be leaving Chicago P.D., following the beginning of the show's upcoming fourteenth season.

 Personal life

-His son, Roman John was born April 13, 2017.
+His son, Roman John, was born April 13, 2017.